pingcap/docs/tiflash/tiflash-overview.md

 <CustomContent platform="tidb">

-To experience the whole process from importing data to querying in a TPC-H dataset, refer to [Quick start with TiDB HTAP](/quick-start-with-htap.md).
+To experience the whole process from importing data to querying in a TPC-H dataset, refer to [Quick Start with TiDB HTAP](/quick-start-with-htap.md).

 </CustomContent>